 But, perhaps most important of all, two adult children of liver failure patients who are considering donating a part of their liver, reached out to him for reassurance.

-"His kindness not only touched the lives of Mr Toh and family, but also touched the hearts of those of us who are kind but not half as brave".
+Reader Sabrina Wong e-mailed to say she wanted Mr Tong to know that "his kindness not only touched the lives of Mr Toh and family, but also touched the hearts of those of us who are kind but not half as brave".

 In a separate note to Mr Tong, she said: "Just knowing that Singapore has someone like you makes me feel proud."